rmcmillan4/inois-python-client/README.md

 # INOIS Desktop Client

-A front-end Python 3 application for securing, transmitting, and searching on large data sets containing PID.
+A front-end Python 3 CLI application for securing, transmitting, and searching on data sets containing PID.

 ## Installation
 ### Mac OS / Linux
 - This project has been set up using PyScaffold 3.2.3.
 For details and usage information on PyScaffold see https://pyscaffold.org/.

-This application was built using Python 3.8 and requires that Python 3 be installed on your machine.
+INOIS was built using Python 3.8 and requires that Python 3 be installed on your machine.
 To install the application, download and unpack the source code, and then navigate to the main project folder which contains the file 'setup.py'.
 Then verify that the 'python' command in your terminal points to Python version 3 (not 2!) by executing the following command: